NightShade99/Self-Supervised-Vision/README.md

 # Self Supervised Vision
 **\[WIP\]** Implementations and observations on some self-supervised methods used to pre-train networks for vision tasks.
+This is meant to be a personal exploratory project; these implementations are not official.

 ## Algorithms
-The algorithms checked in the table below have been implemented.
+Tentatively, the algorithms checked in the table below will be implemented.

 |                                   Algorithm                                   |  Shorthand  |                     Paper                     | Status |
 |:-----------------------------------------------------------------------------:|:-----------:|:---------------------------------------------:|:------:|